Lagrangian Floer theory over integers: spherically positive symplectic manifolds: Filtered algebra over

 \subsection{From $A_{n,K}$ structure to $A_{\infty}$ structure}

 Now we go back to the construction of filtered $A_{\infty}$ structure.
 We recall $(n,K) < (n',K')$ if either (1) $n+K < n'+K'$ or (2) $n+K = n'+K'$, $n<n'$. \begin{lem} If $(C,\mathfrak m_{k,\beta})$ (resp. $(C',\mathfrak m'_{k,\beta})$) is a filtered $A_{n,K}$ (resp. $A_{n',K'}$) algebra with $(n,K) < (n',K')$.
 Suppose there exists a filtered $A_{n,K}$ homomorphism $\mathfrak f: C \to C'$ which is a homotopy equivalence in the sense of filtered $A_{n,K}$ homomorphism.
-Then we can extend filtered $A_{n,K}$ structure of $C$ to $A_{n',K'}$ structure without changing operation which already exists in filtered $A_{n,K}$ structure.
-We then can also extend $\mathfrak f$ to a homotopy equivalence in the sense of filtered $A_{n',K'}$ homomorphism. \end{lem} This is Theorem 7.2.72 \cite{fooo-book}.
+Then we can extend the filtered $A_{n,K}$ structure of $C$ to a filtered $A_{n',K'}$ structure without changing operations which already exist in the filtered $A_{n,K}$ structure.
+We then can also extend $\mathfrak f$ to a homotopy equivalence in the sense of filtered $A_{n',K'}$ homomorphism. \end{lem} This is Theorem 7.2.72 \cite{fooo-book2}.
 We already explained the construction of filtered $A_{n,K}$ structure on the smooth singular chain complex of $L$ for arbitrary but fixed $n,K$.
 We also proved that they are homotopy equivalent to each other.
-So we can use Lemma \ref{extobs} to construct filtered $A_{\infty}$ structure.
-(See Subsection 7.2.9 \cite{fooo-book} for detail of this construction.)
+So we can use Lemma \ref{extobs} to construct a filtered $A_{\infty}$ structure.
+(See Subsection 7.2.9 \cite{fooo-book2} for detail of this construction.)

 Then as we mentioned before we obtain a filtered $A_{\infty}$ structure on the cohomology group $H(L;\Lambda_0^{\Z_2})$.
 We remark that this is ordinary cohomology group and is not a Floer cohomology.
 Namely we take the boundary operator with respect to the usual boundary operator which does not include $\mathfrak m_{1,\beta}$ for $\beta\ne 0$.